Building in Anmore

 Calling for an Inspection

 The Municipality does all inspections except for electrical and gas inspections.
-Please call for an inspection at least 24 hours prior to the day the inspection is required.

 • General (Municipal) Inspections: To request an inspection; call 604-469-9877